 The Alternative Legal IT Directors’ Live Survey:

 Using Sli.do’s anonymous voting technology, this quick survey will ease you into day two.
 And we’ll include some of the results for yesterday’s survey of Managing Partners.

-From 2009 until 2018, we dedicated this slot in the programme to a look at what was coming down the tech pipeline and/or the changing role of the IT director in mid-market law.
-Last year, to mark this event’s 10thyear, Pete looked back in order to look forward, to consider what the future held for the IT director in 2018.
+For the last 10 years we have dedicated this slot in the programme to strategy and looking at what was coming down the tech pipeline and/or the changing role of the IT director in mid-market law.
+The session have been led by Peter Owen, Director of Lights-On Consulting and last year, to mark this event’s 10thyear, Pete looked back in time in order to look forward, to consider what the future held for the IT director post 2018.

 Keynote Panel: Thought leadership from legal technology business leaders on how they are preparing for the next generation of users and the evolving needs of future IT provision in legal

 Product experts from three legal product/service providers discuss what are they doing to prepare their products for a new generation of users and how they will meet the changing needs of legal IT departments.
 What do our vendors understand about lawyers as users and what they want from tech tools?
 How can our legal tech businesses help IT directors get into the middle of the innovation process in their firms?

 Making sense of the crazy state of the legal PMS market

 End of life is looming for some of the legal sectors’ key products, meaning that 34 out of the top 100 UK law firms are due to replace their PMS in the next two years.
 The sheer number of firms needing